rach0022/mad9137_final/README.md

 - [x] change to unsecure http protocol
 - [x] find a way for the user to select the cell with the existing code and delte the cell
 - [ ] add core location framework | mostly added need to figure out why values arent being read
+- [x] show red when deleting a cell
+- [ ] add a deletion icon to indicate that you are deleting an item

 ## Bugs: